 The cast included Keanu Reeves, Patrick Swayze, Gary Busey and Lori Petty to name a few.
-But these characters were well developed and well acted too.
-The film had a unique style to it, even though the script was quite basic it was well delivered and had some substance.
+These characters were well developed and the film had a unique style to it, even though the script was quite basic it was well delivered and had some substance.

-So when the remake was announced back in 2011 fans of the original film got very excited about the new film.
+So when the remake was announced back in 2011 fans of the original film got very excited.
 As a cult classic, the new film had a lot to live up to and fans can be very unforgiving and if you dirty the brand.
 Unfortunately, this is where the remake released in 2015, failed epically.

 Desperate to meet the expectation of the fans, it just tries too hard.
 As mentioned the original introduced a whole audience to extreme surfing, rock climbing, skydiving etc. But the new movie takes the extreme too far.
 The viewer is immediately taken on the most unbelievable ride of one extreme event after another.